Site Map

 Outlook (Prognosis)

-Antiviral drugs stop the virus from copying itself, but do not destroy it.
+Antiviral medicines stop the virus from copying itself, but do not destroy it.
 The CMV suppresses the immune system, and may increase your risk for other infections.

 Low oxygen level in the blood of people with CMV pneumonia often predicts death, especially in those who need to be placed on a breathing machine.